vcolavin/nature-of-the-beast/README.md

 -   [ ] items and locations should have different colors in tab completion.
 -   [x] tab completion should work for items
 -   [x] once an item is picked up it should no longer be in visible in the location
--   [ ] Bug(?): we're storing mutable state in places outside of Redux now.
-Specifically, locations have a list of items which we are mutating.
-It's not a problem right now but perhaps it is worth looking into having Redux store _every piece of state_.
 -   [ ] different terminal style while someone else has control of the terminal.
 Maybe pulsing red or something.